FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **Alpha Numeric**
      - Cross section name (less than 15 characters, not case sensitive).

-       This name is for cross section ID purposes only and it is not used by the model.
+       This name is for cross-section ID purposes only and it is not used by the model.

        Do not use spaces in the name.